|MEETING PLACE:||OARS American River Outpost, 7330 River Park Drive, Lotus, CA 95651|

 To Avoid Being Cold

 Synthetic or merino wool long underwear is a must-have on river trips.
 It can be worn under shorts, rain gear, T-shirts, etc., then stripped off when the chill of the morning has worn off.
 It keeps you warm even if it’s wet (which can happen easily), dries quickly, and it’s compact enough to be stuffed into your small waterproof bag or daypack after you take it off.
 It can be layered under your waterproof rain jacket and pants.
-In cooler weather, a rain jacket and pants can work better than a wetsuit.
-This is because the jacket and pants can be put on when it’s cold or when you’re going through whitewater then easily taken off when the sun comes out and it’s hot.
 On early-season and high-water trips, wetsuits will be provided.
 Be aware that cotton items, once wet, do not insulate; only synthetic and wool materials will keep you warm during cool, wet weather.

 Something warm for your top & bottom: You need to be prepared for inclement weather.
 Bring a good fleece or wool top and bottom, along with a warm hat and gloves.
 You’ll want to double up on your base layers so that you’ll have a set to wear in the boat and a set of warm, dry clothes for camp.